The Data & Insights Hub

 of hoteliers in the test group stayed in the new version

-Top 10% of software products tested with the SUS method
+Top 10% of software products tested with this methodology